 Students in Year 13 who do not have lessons at 9am may come into school later, but must register by 10.20 am.
 This arrangement requires approval of the Head of Sixth Form and written consent from parents.
 If students have no timetabled lessons from 2.20pm and wish to leave school early on particular days on a regular basis, this too requires approval and written consent.

 Sixth Form student are not required to wear school uniform, but we do ask that they dress appropriately for a formal working environment and as representatives of the School.
 Extremes of fashion in dress or appearance, including beach wear and party wear, visible tattoos and body piercing, with the exception of earrings (small ring or stud), are not permitted.

 We consider that Sixth Form students have a responsibility as role models.
 We expect high standards of behaviour and politeness at all times.

-Smoke is not permitted in and around the school premises at any time, including Gratwicke and Crescent Road.
+Smoking is not permitted in and around the school premises at any time, including Gratwicke Road and Crescent Road.
 Alcohol must not be consumed on the school premises or at any time during the school day.
 A student found in possession of illegal drugs on the school premises may be reported to the police, expelled, or suspended.
 The School reserves the right to suspend or expel a student who is convicted of a criminal offence.